-3. Select the partition you want to extend and click "Merge Partitions".
-In the pop-out window, check the unallocated space and click “OK”.
+3. Click "Merge Partitions".
+In the pop-out window, check the unallocated space and the partition you want to extend.

-4. Check the pending operations and click “Apply“ to make the changes.
+4. Check the pending operations and click Apply to save the changes.

 This operation will complete under AOMEI PreOS mode, so do not be panic when your computer reboot.

 Many users have met the problem that OEM partition won’t work after upgrading to Windows 10.
 What to do when you want to use recovery options only to find you have mistakenly delete the recovery partition?
 You can use AOMEI OneKey Recovery to create a recovery partition on Windows 10 to backup and restore your current system including all the programs installed on C: drive.
 It also allows you to press a specified key “F1” or “A” to boot into AOMEI OneKey Recovery environment when your computer starts.